xoopscube/themes/README.md

 ## Installation

 1. Select this repo Branch "ui-basic5" and, from the dropdown button "Code" select Clone or Download zip.
-Upload folder <theme name> to your domain, eg.: public/html/themes/ui-basic5/theme.html
+2. Extract and upload the folder "ui-basic5" to your domain, eg.: public/html/themes/ui-basic5/theme.html
-From the Administration dashboard, activate the Theme (checkbox/select).
+3. From the Administration dashboard, activate the Theme (checkbox/select).

-2. Or from the Administration dashboard, click "X-Update Store" to automatically download and install the theme.
+Or, from the Administration dashboard, click "X-Update Store" to automatically download and install the theme.

 ## Usage

 :construction: [WIP] Wiki Documentation !

 The header navigation generates a Three-Level Menu from the loop Block-Left.
 From the Administration dashboard, select "Blocks Management"
 and set (rename if nedded) "Main Menu", "User Menu" and "Search"
 to be displayed in the Block-Left loop.

 Please refer to Theme's documentation for instructions on installing plugins.